 PLANNING YOUR CHARGING

-While you’re on the road you will be analysing distances between holiday park destinations and any sights you plan to visit along the way.
-The most useful tool will be PlugShare which you may have downloaded when you started planning your trip!
+While you’re on the road - the beauty of the roadtrip is planning where you'll go that day, and where you'll charge along the way.
+You'll be analysing distances between holiday park destinations and any sights you plan to visit along the way.
+Again, the most useful tool is PlugShare which you may have downloaded when you started planning your trip!
 If not, don't worry take a look at the Download your 'on the road' tools section above.

 ON THE ROAD